 Your child's key person will work in partnership with you to keep this record.
-To do this you and they will collect information about your child's needs, activities, interests and achievements.
+To do this you and she will collect information about your child's needs, activities, interests and achievements.
 This information will enable the key person to identify your child's stage of progress.
-Together, we will then decide on how to further support your child's learning and development.
+Together, we will then decide on how to help your child to move on to the next stage.